-In June 2019, the Company announced it had arranged short-term loan financing of US\$2.4 million from its majority shareholder, High Power Exploration Inc. ("HPX"), a privately-owned company, which holds 70.0% of Cordoba's issued and outstanding common shares.
-The loan has been provided in the form of a grid promissory note ("Promissory Note"), and the Company has drawn down the entire US\$2.4 million (approximately \$3.1 million) facility as at August 19, 2019.
+In June 2019, the Company announced that it had arranged short-term loan financing of US\$2.40 million from its majority shareholder, High Power Exploration Inc. ("HPX"), a privately owned company, which at September 30, 2019, held 70.0% of Cordoba's issued and outstanding common shares.
+The loan was provided in the form of a grid promissory note ("Promissory Note"), and the Company drew down the entire US\$2.40 million (approximately \$3.20 million) facility.
 The Promissory Note has a maturity date of December 31, 2019, an interest rate of 10% per annum, with interest accruing daily and all interest compounding only at maturity.
 The interest rate will increase to 12% per annum in the event Cordoba does not repay the amount owing upon the maturity date.
-The purpose of the Promissory Note was to facilitate completion of the updated Mineral Resource estimate and Preliminary Economic Assessment for the San Matias copper-gold project and to cover corporate operations.
+The purpose of this short-term loan financing was to facilitate completion of the updated Mineral Resource estimate and Preliminary Economic Assessment for the San Matias Project, and to cover corporate costs.